Echinognathus: History of research

 The type material of Echinognathus clevelandi was first reported in February 1882 by Charles Doolittle Walcott.
 The fossils were recovered in deposits of Katian (Late Ordovician) age north of Utica, New York by William N. Cleveland, a friend of Walcott.
 At first, Walcott provisionally referred the fossils to the genus Eurypterus, proposing the species name Eurypterus? clevelandi, the name honoring Cleveland.
 The fossils consisted of the remains of a large endognathary appendage equipped with intact fossil spines, and part of a body segment.
 Later that same year, Walcott formally described the fossils.
 Because comparisons with other known eurypterids yielded few similarities, Walcott named Echinognathus clevelandi as a new genus and species, the genus name referring to the spiny endognathary appendage.
-Etymologically, the name derives from the New Latin echino- ("spiny") and the Greek gnáthos ("jaw").
+Etymologically, the name derives from the Neo-Latin echino- ("spiny") and the Greek gnáthos ("jaw").
 The main distinguishing feature of the Echinognathus fossils, as noted by Walcott, was the long and curved spines of the appendage.

 Further fossils from the type locality of E. clevelandi were referred to Echinognathus in the early 20th century by John Mason Clarke and Rudolf Ruedemann (and later Ruedemann alone), who described several fragments of body segments, and mentioned a larger collection of unpublished fragments, in 1912 and 1926.
 Fragments of a spine, or possibly the telson (the final body segment, often in the shape of a spike), were referred to Echinognathus by Ruedemann in 1916.
 Ruedemann's spine/telson fragments were covered in scales and not striations (as the spines of the type specimen were), and as such he noted that they might either belong to a new, second species of Echinognathus, or that the striations of the spines broke up into scales as Echinognathus matured.
 The spine was suggested by Kenneth E. Caster and Erik N. Kjellesvig-Waering in 1964 to instead belong to Megalograptus.